 - The discharge was used oil and it was less than 15 parts per million and the person who dumped it was authorized to do so.

 You are looking at a fine that can range from $1,000 to $50,000 and up to one year in jail if you are charged under this section of the Water Code.
-If a business or corporation is found guilty of unauthorized discharge, they could be fined $1,000 to $100,000.
+If a business or corporation is found guilty of unauthorized discharge, it could be fined $1,000 to $100,000.

 Litter | Texas Health and Safety Code– Follow this link to read the complete text of the chapter that governs illegal dumping in Texas.
-You can read the precise legal definition of the crime, admissible defenses and learn what an approved solid waste site is.
+You can read the precise legal definition of the crime, admissible defenses, and learn what an approved solid waste site is.
 The statute can be read on the Texas Constitution and Statutes website.

 Violations Relating to Hazardous Waste | Texas Water Code – Read the section of the Water Code that governs violations relating to hazardous waste.
 You can learn about conduct that is penalized under this section and their respective penalties.